NefeliTav/Recommender-Systems/README.md

 python recommendation.py
 ```

-I tried all prediction algorithms offered by the Surprise library, (Basic, k-NN, Matrix Factorization) and then i compared different configurations for KNNBaseline and SVD.
+We tried all prediction algorithms offered by the Surprise library, (Basic, k-NN, Matrix Factorization) and then we compared different configurations for KNNBaseline and SVD.

 # Pagerank